PhD Admissions Criteria, Process and Timeline

-- A master's degree in health policy and management or a related field (e.g. health services administration, public policy, public health, public administration, business, social sciences, biological sciences, nursing).
+- A master's degree in health policy and management or a related field including, but not limited to, health services administration, public policy, public health, public administration, business, economics, social sciences, biological sciences, or nursing.

 - Minimum GPA of 3.5 (on a scale where 4.0 = A) for all post-baccalaureate coursework.

 The need for additional foundational coureswork will be evaluated on an individualized basis during the Admissions process.